sayo-hs/heftia/README.md

-# Heftier
+# Heftia
-Heftier, a composition of hefty trees and co-Yoneda, is a higher-order effects version of Freer.
+Heftia, a composition of hefty trees and co-Yoneda, is a higher-order effects version of Freer.

 The paper